turingschool-examples/se_task_manager_rails/README.md

 ![Rails File Structure](./images/rails_7_file_structure.png)

-Taking a look at the files that rails creates can be a bit overwhelming at first, but don't worry - this tutorial will only touch on a handful of directories!
+Taking a look at the files that Rails creates can be a bit overwhelming at first, but don't worry - this tutorial will only touch on a handful of directories!
 The top level directories that we are concered with are:

 - *app* - This is where we configure Models and Controllers.
-- *config* - Inside this directory, in the routes.rb file is where we will tell our Rails app which HTTP requests to respond to.
+- *config* - Inside this directory, in the `routes.rb` file is where we will tell our Rails app which HTTP requests to respond to.
 - *db* - Where our database structure will be set up.

 In addition to these directories, we will also be dealing with our Gemfile, which is where we will tell Rails about any other gems we might need to run our app.
 For our task manager we will be adding just one gem to our Gemfile.
 Open your gemfile and add `pry` to the `:development, :test` group - your Gemfile should now look like this: